Duchess Anna Amalia Library: Building

-The new development is estimated to have cost €24 million and has an area of 6,300 m².
+The new development is estimated to have cost €24 million and has an area of 6,300 m2.
 The area is divided into upper and lower floors.
-The new building would connect the historical library building with the user areas of the reconstructed Red and Yellow Castle.
-The grand opening of the new complex is slated for February 2005.
+The new building connects the historical library building with the user areas of the reconstructed Red and Yellow Castle.
+The grand opening of the new wing took place in February 2005.

 History

 Anna Amalia, Duchess of Saxe-Weimar-Eisenach, had the building converted into a library in 1761, and in 1766 arranged for the courtly (hoefische) book collection to be moved into the library.
 The Duchess, seeking a tutor for her son Duke Carl August, hired Christoph Martin Wieland, an important poet and noted translator of William Shakespeare.
 Wieland's Shakespeare volumes formed the core of the collection.

 From an architectural standpoint, the library is world-famous for its oval Rococo hall featuring a portrait of Grand Duke Carl August.

 One of the library's most famous patrons was Johann Wolfgang von Goethe, who worked there from 1797 to 1832.
 The library also includes the world's largest Faust collection.
 The Duchess's significant 13,000-volume music collection is also available in the library.